markwryan/modernizing-legacy-systems/PITCHME.md

 ---

-#### @fa[exclamation-triangle]
+# @fa[exclamation-triangle]

++++

-* Not selling anything
+Not selling anything
-* The issues ahead are complicated
-* Continually growing process

 Note:
+Not trying to convince anyone this is the only way.
+If a monolith works for your company, great!

++++

+The issues ahead are complicated

++++

+Continually growing process

+Note:
 Set the stage and set some expectations.
 Goal of the talk is not to sell one solution in the best, but to educate around some issues and solutions to the issues.

-Not selling as in, not trying to convince anyone this is the only way.
-If a monolith works for your company, great!

 ---

-#### Life as it is
+#### monoliths

+A single project/solution/repository which contains multiple products as well as their shared dependencies.

+---

+#### a starting point

-* A central repository
+* central repository
-* No internal dependency management, direct references across projects
+* no internal dependency management
-* Version control in git
+* git
+* ci
-* Basic CI, minimal test coverage
+* minimal test coverage

+---